ACF: Strengthening Organizations Grant

-Location of residency: AlaskaView website Save Need help writing this grant?
+Location of residency: AlaskaView website Save

 The Alaska Community Foundation (ACF) offers the Strengthening Organizations grant program with the goal of funding projects that will help Alaska nonprofits become better equipped to meet their missions.
 This program seeks applications for projects that will directly enhance the work of the applicant organization, making it stronger with well-organized systems in place and skilled employees who have the training and resources to successfully provide services.